 The Status bar at the bottom displays the x and y coordinates at the cursor position.

-The building of the room may be

-executed by manually entering all vertices.
-However, if a floor or ceiling drawing or image of the room exists, the import of the drawing simplifies the room building process.
+The room may be built by manually entering all vertices.
+However, if a floor or ceiling drawing or image of the room exists, the importing the drawing simplifies the room building process.

 2.2 Import of Layout Maps